 1) Income Statement

-This report tells you how much money a company made (or lost) in a given time period (usually a fiscal year).
-It does so through showing you revenues earned and expenses paid, with the ultimate goal of showing a company’s profit numbers.
+This particular report tells you how much money a company made (or lost) in a given time period (typically a fiscal year).
+It does so by showing you revenues earned and expenses paid, with the ultimate goal of showing a company’s profit numbers.

 **click to enlarge**